 Craggan is situated on the south bank of Loch Tay in the beautiful countryside of Perthshire.
 It is located on the single track road between Killin and Kenmore, adjacent to the hamlet of Ardeonaig, approximately 7 miles east of Killin.

-The centre is available for use by Boys’ Brigade and outside groups of all ages with ready access to many facilities in the locality and is well suited for water activities, hill walking and group holidays.
+The centre is available for groups or families of all ages with ready access to many facilities in the locality and is well suited for water activities, hill walking, cycling or your more relaxed group holidays.

 Craggan was constructed in 1975 and extensively refurbished in 2006 with full disabled access including a lift.